 At Exelon, our goals are to capitalize on environmental leadership and low-carbon nuclear energy and to run our nuclear fleet at world-class levels.
 Exelon Generation’s operating excellence is central to our continuing success.

-- Optimizing Clean-Air Generation: Exelon’s nuclear fleet achieved an average capacity factor of 92.7% in 2012, the tenth consecutive year it exceeded 92%.
-We produced about 140 million megawatt-hours (MWh) of electricity while emitting virtually no greenhouse gases (GHG).
+- Optimizing Clean-Air Generation: In 2013, Exelon’s nuclear fleet achieved an average capacity factor of 94.1 percent and generated a record-setting 134 million net megawatt-hours of electricity while emitting virtually no greenhouse gases (GHG).

 - Investing in Reliable Operations: Exelon Power’s fleet of fossil, renewable and hydroelectric units in 16 states provided over 44 million MWh of generation in 2013.